pc-dok/N4K-Github-AVD-Packer/README.md

 Network Contributor \
 User Administrator

+## 1.Create Packer Environment \
-// # First - Create Images for the Jumpinghost and the AVD - Server 2022 and Windows 11
+First - Create Images for the Jumpinghost and the AVD - Server 2022 and Windows 11

 - Create a Github Repo
 - Create the needed files